 - A 1 unit increase in X causes/leads to/generates 2.3 units increase in Y

 Some instructors do mention that “correlation doesn’t imply causation” but do not explain the concept well enough.
-Fortunately, it can be fairly easily explained using simple directed acyclic graphs.
-For regression analysis, I describe some of the core ideas in the following articles:
+Fortunately, these concepts can be fairly easily explained using some simple directed acyclic graphs.
+For regression analysis, I describe some of these concepts in the following articles:

 Regression and Causal Inference: Which Variables Should Be Added to The Model?